 The house balls you will find at the alley are made of plastic, which is the cheapest material used in bowling balls.
-While this is often appropriate for complete beginners and children, most balls you will find for sale are made of different materials with important added advantages.
+While this is often appropriate for beginners and children, especially those who bowl a straight shot with no hook, many other bowling balls you will find for sale are made of different materials with important added advantages.

 Bowling balls that are made of urethane have a softer coverstock, or outer shell, which creates more friction on the lane, giving them better potential for hooking.
 (A hook is key to hitting strikes more consistently.)
 Also, the urethane ball will roll more evenly than plastic, and it will have greater pin carry at the point of impact, meaning they will knock down more pins and deflect less.

 Reactive resin balls are a relatively new innovation, and they feature the addition of resin particles to the coverstock on a urethane ball.
 This further increases the friction produced, which leads to even greater potential for hooking action.
 Reactive resin balls are typically more versatile; they have a strong hook on dry lanes and can also be used in oily conditions, where they will have more skid (generating significant speed).